v2south/BinBayes/README.md

  *	8640 total observations
  *	Overall accuracy 95.4%

-To get started, Let's download the BinBaye.R and save it in the same directory or folder with dataset Prime3_Bayesian.txt.
+To get started, let's download the BinBaye.R and save it in the same directory or folder with dataset Prime3_Bayesian.txt.

 ```
  # Path is the file directory where you save the BinBayes.R and dataset Prime3_Bayesian.txt should be in the same directory